Board of Directors

 Kayla Dransfield serves as the current President of Greenbrier Valley Pride.
 She is the Executive Director of Almost Heaven Habitat for Humanity, a non-profit homebuilder in Greenbrier County.
 Dransfield is an AmeriCorps VISTA alum and a graduate of West Virginia University, she has a BA in Sociology and Anthropology.
 Dransfield moved to the area in 2021 to be closer to family.
 She spends most of her free time with her dog, friends, and family, and can often be found outside in the garden.

-Katie Williams is a faculty member and Director of Academic Technology and Faculty Development at the West Virginia School of Osteopathic Medicine.
+Katie Williams works with academic technology and social determinants of health at the West Virginia School of Osteopathic Medicine.
 She has a Ph.D. in Sustainability Education, as well as Master's degrees in Learning Design and Technology and Library and Information Science.
 She has spent her career in education- as a librarian she focused on increasing literacy and understanding information, and in her current role she works with future physicians on a variety of issues included social determinants of health and technology implications in healthcare.
-Parallel to her efforts in her primary role, Katie has spent the last decade working to increase awareness surrounding LGBTQIA+ issues: she leads Safe Zone trainings, has spoken at seminars and conferences regarding equity and safety in higher education for LGBTQIA+ populations, and is highly focused on making sure that all individuals, regardless of identity find safety in educational spaces.
+Katie has spent the last decade working to increase awareness surrounding LGBTQIA+ issues: she leads Safe Zone trainings, has spoken at seminars and conferences regarding equity and safety in higher education for LGBTQIA+ populations, and is highly focused on making sure that all individuals, regardless of identity find safety in educational spaces.
 Outside of her professional work, she enjoys camping with her partner Jenna and friends, gardening, cooking, and cycling.

 Thomas Ruggiero is a local fashion designer and artist in Lewisburg, WV and a passionate advocate for equality and joy throughout the Greenbrier Valley.
 Thomas believes in the power of community organizing, and being an active participant in his community.
 Thomas was the Grand Marshal of the 2024 Holler with Pride parade and festival.